ffffffico/Whitepaper/whitepaper.md

 Every month, we will use 50% of our profits to buy back tokens and destroy them, all buy-back transactions will be announced on the blockchain.
 We will also buy back tokens to open contests for the community.

 <h2>Lending Platform</h2>
+After the ICO ends, we will start building the lending platform and will release it within 3 months.
+FICO token holders will get free coins at our lending platform, 1 FICO get 1 coin.
+We will announce the lending ICO in next 3 months once we have the dashboard, desktop wallet, block explorer and a strong community.

 <h2>Funds Usage</h2>